 Have a Good Attitude

 When menopause has you down, remember it's a temporary state.
-"Approaching menopause with a positive attitude while managing your stress level can help greatly," says Sheth.
 The healthy diet and exercise habits you put in place during menopause will keep you feeling great after the hot flashes, mood swings and sleepless nights pass.